Where Craft Meets Culture: Marikina Shoe Bazaar 2025 Brings Together the City’s Finest Artisans

 The Silent Innovators and Technophiles

 Beyond the heritage homes and sugar mills, Bacolod is quietly positioning itself as a tech-forward city.
-A number of startups and grassroots tech groups are emerging, particularly from local universities like University of St. La Salle and Carlos Hilado Memorial State University.
+A number of startups and grassroots tech groups are emerging, particularly from local universities like the University of St. La Salle and Carlos Hilado Memorial State University.

 Quirk: The first virtual reality arcade in Western Visayas started in Bacolod as a backyard project by a 19-year-old computer science student—using salvaged parts from old gaming consoles and school computers.